hollisma/hollisis.me/content/projects/Synthesaurus.md

 order: 2
 ---

-- Synthesaurus lets you upgrade your writing by synthesizing it with a thesaurus to create more powerful words
+- Synthesizing your writing with a thesaurus to upgrade your wording
 - Parses and analyzes text to find and replace words with synonyms